 How does Wifi work?
-Worcester uses eduroam, the same network across the university.
-Eduroam works on both smartphones / tablets and laptops.
+Worcester uses eduroam and Worcester Wifi.
+Eduroam is accessible across the university, and works on both smartphones / tablets and laptops.
 It is accessed via your Oxford SSO username (e.x. worc1234).
 You can set it up by following the IT page’s advice.
-Our friendly computer rep will post helpful tips during arrival week, and the College IT staff is always super helpful (they can be reached by drop-in or by submitting a ticket online @ support.worc.ox.ac.uk).
+Alternatively, you should have an email from the Worcester IT team regarding access to Worcester Wifi.
+Worcester Wifi is only accessible in Worcester but should be more reliable within the grounds (although do feel free to try out both!).
+Our friendly computer rep can always be reached by email, and the College IT staff is always super helpful (they can be reached by drop-in or by submitting a ticket online @ support.worc.ox.ac.uk).

 Bikes?
 The college has several places to store bikes, ask the lodge for the best storage location based on your accommodation.
 For acquiring a bike, you can ask on the MCR Freshers Facebook page, older students will be happy to point you in the direction of legitimate selling groups or their favorite bike shops.
 Beware of scams and hugely overpriced bikes.
 After you acquire a bike, invest in a strong bike lock and make sure you have a helmet and bike light (you can be ticketed for not having safety equipment).
 Oxford is low crime generally but does have issues with bike theft.
 You can buy subsidised lights and locks from the university security services.
 For road safety, some of the bike shops offer safety classes to learn on British roads.